Guide for First-Time House Buyers in Brighton | 2025 Checklist

 Do I need a survey?

-Can you help if keys are delayed?
+What happens if keys are delayed?

 About the author...

 Peter Hawes is the director of ESV Removals Ltd, a family run Brighton and Sussex removals team known for calm planning, careful handling and clear prices.
-Peter oversees every move from first message to the last box and brings local know-how for permit zones, tight stairwells and seafront buildings.
-ESV is fully insured with £20,000 Goods in Transit and £5 million Public Liability, recognised with two SME Southern Enterprise Awards in 2025 and backed by 280 plus five star Google reviews.
+He holds a 2:1 BA (Hons) in English Literature and Digital Media from the University of Brighton.
+Peter oversees every move from first message to the last box and brings local know how for permit zones, tight stairwells and seafront buildings.
+ESV is fully insured with £20,000 Goods in Transit and £5 million Public Liability, backed by hundreds of five star Google reviews.
 The company follows an eco pledge that prioritises Esso Ethos fuel where available, reuses boxes and runs paperless bookings.
-Learn more at www.eastsussexvan.com or call 07552 555 820.
+Learn more at www.eastsussexvan.com